-The following table presents summary unaudited pro forma combined information for the year ended December 31, 2003 and the nine months ended September 30, 2004.
-The unaudited pro forma financial information set forth below reflects our historical combined financial information, adjusted to give effect to transactions described below as if they had occurred as of September 30, 2004, in the case of the combined balance sheet, and January 1, 2003, in the case of the combined statements of income.
-The following transactions, which are discussed in more detail in the notes to our unaudited pro forma combined financial statements, are reflected in the pro forma financial information:
+The following table presents summary unaudited pro forma combined data for the year ended December 31, 2003 and the nine months ended September 30, 2004.
+The unaudited pro forma financial data set forth below reflects our historical combined financial data, adjusted to give effect to transactions described below as if they had occurred as of September 30, 2004, in the case of the combined balance sheet, and January 1, 2003, in the case of the combined statements of income.
+The following transactions, which are discussed in more detail in the notes to our unaudited pro forma combined financial statements, are reflected in the pro forma financial data:

-• the debt that is expected to be issued in connection with the reorganization transactions and the financing transactions;

-• the interest, including debt issuance costs, and tax effect of the issuance of the debt described above;

-• the expected settlement of all loans payable and receivable from Alcan;

-• the expected repayment of \$883 million of third party borrowings;

-- the expected payment to Alcan of \$1,728 million following the issuance of the debt securities (the exact amount will be determined only at the effective date of the reorganization and will be based on the value of Alcan's net investment in the assets being spun-off); - the lease from Alcan of the Sierre North Building and the machinery and equipment located therein.
+- the debt incurred in connection with the reorganization transactions and the financing transactions; - the interest, including debt issuance costs, and tax effect of the issuance of the debt described above; - the expected settlement of all loans payable and receivable from Alcan; - the repayment of \$883 million of third party borrowings; - the payment to Alcan of \$1,687 million; - the lease from Alcan of the Sierre North Building and the machinery and equipment located therein.
 These assets have been included in our historical combined financial statements.
 A pro forma adjustment of \$48 million has been recorded in debt as a result of this capital lease; and - other adjustments described in the notes to our unaudited pro forma combined financial statements.

-At and for the nine months ended September 30, 2004 At and for the year ended December 31, 2003
+At and for the nine months ended September 30, 2004 For the year ended December 31, 2003

-(\$ millions except pe er share data)
+(\$ millions except po er share data)

-Sales and operating revenues \$ 5,739 \$6,221
+Sales and operating revenues \$5,739 \$6,221

-Net income 54 23
+Net income 56 28

-Net income per common share - basic 0.73 0.31
+Net income per common share - basic 0.76 0.38

-Net income per common share - diluted 0.31
+Net income per common share - diluted 0.75 0.38

-Total assets 5,237 N/A
+Total assets 5,291 N/A

 Long-term debt (including current portion) 2,904 N/A

 Other debt 19 N/A

-Cash and time deposits 27 N/A
+Cash and time deposits 77 N/A

-The unaudited pro forma financial information is based upon available information and assumptions that management believes are reasonable.
-The pro forma financial information is for illustrative and informational purposes only and is not intended to represent or be indicative of what our financial condition or results of operations would have been had the transactions described above occurred on the dates indicated.
-The pro forma information also is not necessarily indicative of our future financial condition or results of operations.
+The unaudited pro forma financial data is based upon available information and assumptions that management believes are reasonable.
+The pro forma financial data is for illustrative and informational purposes only and is not intended to represent or be indicative of what our financial condition or results of operations would have been had the transactions described above occurred on the dates indicated.
+The pro forma data also is not necessarily indicative of our future financial condition or results of operations.
 The summary historical combined and pro forma combined financial data should be read in conjunction with our audited combined financial statements and notes to the audited combined financial statements included elsewhere in this prospectus.
 You should also read "Selected Combined Financial Data," "Unaudited Pro Forma Combined Financial Data," and "Management's Discussion and Analysis of Financial Condition and Results of Operations."